 The basic financial statements of the School present only the balances, activity, and disclosures related to the School.
-The basic financial statements do not purport to, and do not, present fairly the financial position of Corporate as of June 30, 2022, and its changes in financial position or budgetary comparisons, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+The basic financial statements do not purport to, and do not, present fairly the financial position of Corporate as of June 30, 2023, and its changes in financial position or budgetary comparisons, where applicable, for the year then ended in conformity with accounting principles generally accepted in the United States of America.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter of the sponsoring school district, the District of School Board of Miami-Dade County, Florida.
 The School renewed its charter in July 2019 for a ten-year term, commencing on July 1, 2019 and is effective until June 30, 2029.
 At the end of the term of the charter, the School Board may choose not to renew the charter under grounds specified in the charter, in which case the School Board is required to notify the School in writing at least 90 days prior to the School's expiration.
 During the term of the charter, the School Board may also terminate the charter if good cause is shown.
 The charter may be renewed for an additional 5 years unless another term is mutually agreed upon.
+On May 17, 2023, the School Board approved a Charter School Contract Consolidation between the School and Beacon College Prep Elementary School ("BCPES"), consolidating into a single school and charter contract under the new school name of Beacon College Prep K-8.
+The Charter School Contract Consolidation was approved for a fifteen-year commencing on July 1, 2023 and ending on June 30, 2038.

-These financial statements are for the year ended June 30, 2022 when 203 students were enrolled in sixth through eighth grade.
+These financial statements are for the year ended June 30, 2023 when 213 students were enrolled in sixth through eighth grade.